 Starting your own business is an exciting time for any entrepreneur, however, the capital needed to successfully take-off can be the main pain point.
 In other words, when companies start small, there are tons of responsibilities for everyone, before new people start joining in.
-Moreover, the days tend to get hectic and keeping track of tasks, tickets and priorities, easily turns into a hot mess.
+Moreover, the days tend to get hectic, and keeping track of tasks, tickets, and priorities easily turns into a hot mess.
+Luckily, we can use technology and the internet – we already use them for socializing and Boxing Betting, why not use them for work?
 I have taken the liberty of creating a shortlist of useful apps and tools that will certainly come in handy, regardless of the industry or at least 80% of the cases.

 Typically, you would want to create a website for your company from the very start, and today that is not such a high expense anymore.
 Tools like WordPress, or Wix, or Squarespace, allow you to get the website up and running rather quickly, using pre-existing templates.

 You might want to opt for a custom website down the line, mainly to stand out of the crowd and show that you no longer rely on startup tools.
 However, you don’t have to, it’s really up to you and your business model.
 If you are an online store it could be a good idea to have a website with all sorts of algorithms that bolster the user experience, but if it only serves as a business card and showing people you are legit, there is no need.